-As the works will mainly occur under rail possessions (i.e. short term works, over a limited area) Sydney Metro's Principal Contractor will develop a series of ESCPs for the works as they progress.
+As the works will mainly occur under rail possessions (i.e. short term works, over a limited area) Downer will develop a series of ESCPs for the works as they progress.
 This series of ESCPs will focus on the erosion and sediment risks for each work front as they are established and closed out.

-The Sydney Metro's Principal Contractor will engage an ERSED Specialist Consultant to review initial site controls and where activities are deemed high risk by the Environmental Manager, ESCPs will be developed.
+Downer will engage an ERSED Specialist Consultant to review initial site controls and where activities are deemed high risk by the Environmental Manager, ESCPs will be developed.
 Sydney Metro's Principal Contractor will incorporate any feasible and reasonable recommendations made by the ERSED Specialist.

-All ESCPs prepared for the Project will require sign-off by the Environmental Manager (or delegate) prior to implementation.
+All ESCPs prepared for the Project will require sign-off by the Environment Manager (or delegate) prior to implementation.
 As a minimum, the work sites that would require ESCPs to be developed are included as hold points in Section 10.1.

-Sydney Metro's Principal Contractor will comply with CoA E38, which states "All reasonable practicable erosion and sediment controls must be installed and appropriately maintained to minimise water pollution.
+Downer will comply with CoA E38, which states "All reasonable practicable erosion and sediment controls must be installed and appropriately maintained to minimise water pollution.
 When implementing such controls, any relevant guidance in the Managing Urban Stormwater series must be considered."
+Downer will implement Environmental Inspection Checklist (DG-ZH-FM116.2) to ensure environmental controls are established in line with Zero Harm Risk Management Procedure (DG-ZH-PR028).